VelmaGatwiri/yolo/explanation.md

 ```bash
 $ touch Vagrantfile
 ```
-2. Run the `Vagrant up` command to create and configure the virtual machine as specified in the **Vagrantfile** created.
+2. Run the `Vagrant up` command to create and configure the virtual machine with the specifications in the **Vagrantfile** created.
 Create the **vagrant playbook** which will contain the project's main play.
 ```bash
 $ touch playbook.yml